 Faith in Christ begins by acknowledging we can do nothing to save and change ourselves.
 A Christian is someone who acknowledges that through Christ's death on the cross, God provided a way for each of us to be saved from the penalty and marring of our own sin.
 Unfortunately, many people who know what a Christian is still trust in the wrong things.
-They trust in their good moral character, their church membership, their good deeds, etc. However, the Bible declares: For by grace are ye saved through faith; and that not of yourselves: it is the gift of God (Eph.
+They trust in their good moral character, their church membership, their good deeds, etc. However, the Bible declares: For it is by grace you have been saved, through faith-and this not from yourselves, it is the gift of God (Eph.
 2:8).
 Then, how does the next verse clarify salvation by grace through faith?